How to Create Backfillable Qualitative Questions

 Available Actions

-• Cancel — Available for backfills that are Queued or Processing.
+Cancel — Available for backfills that are Queued, Processing, or Paused.
 Cancelling a backfill stops future processing, but any tickets already analyzed will retain their results.

 Note: If a backfill appears to be stuck (no progress for an extended period), contact your Qvasa account manager for assistance.